-The draft RTS introduces novel aspects to the IMMV requirements, bringing in new facets that might be unfamiliar territory for certain counterparties and pose challenges for others.
-While numerous counterparties will eagerly embrace the guidelines, there will be multitude challenges that the counterparties will face in preparation of the requirements before submitting application for validation as well as for ongoing model risk management activities post approval.
+The draft RTS and amendments to EMIR introduced novel aspects to the IMMV requirements, bringing in new facets that might be unfamiliar territory for certain counterparties and pose challenges for others.

+While many counterparties will readily embrace the guidelines, they will encounter numerous challenges in preparing to meet the requirements, both before submitting the application for validation and during the ongoing model risk management activities after approval.

 Even if the same IM model is used by multiple counterparties, there are several nuances to consider for its implementation within a specific firm.
-These may include, but not limited to:
+These may include, but are not limited to, the following:

-- Technological sophistication, experience and understanding of model lifecycle procedures, governance, audit and IT processes - Review of internal model risk management policies, streamlining roles and responsibilities of each functions especially smaller counterparties even though they fall under simplified approach. - With respect to the model itself, it is important to consider the implementation of pricing methodology and the impact of its assumption, limitations and methodology on downstream IM models and subsequent overshooting - Finally, the current market environment and market movements along with composition of the portfolio for deeper understanding of IM and its overshooting
+- Technological sophistication, experience, and understanding of model lifecycle procedures, governance, audit, and IT processes - Review of internal model risk management policies, and streamlining of roles and responsibilities of each function, especially for smaller counterparties (even though they come under the simplified approach) - With respect to the model itself, it is important to consider the implementation of the pricing methodology and the impact of its assumption, the limitations and methodology for downstream IM models, and the subsequent overshooting - Finally, the current market environment and market movements, along with the composition of the portfolio, for deeper understanding of IM and its overshooting

-To tackle the challenges, CPs will have to dedicate significant resources to ensure smooth transition for compliance of the regulation.
+To tackle the challenges, counterparties will have to dedicate significant resources to ensure smooth transition for compliance with the regulation.

 There is no denial that this is a massive undertaking for both supervisors and counterparties.
-But if channelled appropriately and efficiently, there is a great potential for reduction of significant risk at counterparty and systemic level.
+But if channelled appropriately and efficiently, there is a great potential for reduction of significant risk at the counterparty and systemic levels.